Esbern/semanticGIS/docs/index.md

 # Geospatial Environment Setup

-Welcome to the official setup instructions for the **RUC Geospatial Environment**, developed by Roskilde University.
+Welcome to the official setup instructions for the **Geospatial Environment**, developed by Roskilde University.
 This environment is designed to support a variety of users including:

 - University students in planning, environmental science, and geography
 - Smallholder farmers and agricultural advisors
 - Municipal staff working with spatial data
 - Citizen science projects and community mapping groups

-The environment is fully self-contained and includes tools for accessing spatial datasets tailored to your user type and current needs.
+The environment is fully self-contained and installs only the tools and data **relevant to your user type**, based on your profile.
+It uses the **Conda environment management system** to keep things clean, consistent, and isolated from the rest of your system.

 ---